juliendargelos/minigenerator/README.md

 ## Usage

-Go the [website](https://juliendargelos.github.io/minigenerator) to see usage.
+Go to the [website](https://juliendargelos.github.io/minigenerator) to see usage.